huangchaohung/Group-20/project_wiki.md

 To predict and mitigate customer churn using machine learning, we can break down the process into three main steps: model development, interpretation of key drivers of churn, and implementation of an early warning system with tailored retention strategies.

-For this question, we will be using [Churn Modelling data](data/Churn_Modelling.csv)
+For this question, we will be using [Churn Modelling data](data/Churn_Modelling.csv) for customer churn prediction:

 *Data Features*: